-CONVERTER/INVERTER
+CONVERTER/INVERTER:

-A 1200 W converter/inverter (Figure 9-8) is provided as a standard feature on the Allegro, but can be upgraded to a 2000 W model.
+A 1200 W converter/inverter (Figure 9-9) is provided as a standard feature on the Allegro but can be upgraded to a 2000 W model.
 This converter/inverter provides these three basic functions:

-- 1. Convert 120 VAC power into 12 VDC power when 120 VAC is available.
-The converter will create 12 VDC to charge the house batteries when 120 VAC power is available from shoreline or the generator.
-Please check the manufacture's operations manuals for details. - 2.
-Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
-The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player) and optional residential refrigerator when 120 VAC power is not available.
+Convert 120 VAC power into 12 VDC power when 120 VAC is available.
+The converter will create 12 VDC to charge the house batteries when 120 VAC power is available from the shoreline or the generator.
+Please check the manufacture's operations manuals for details.

-Figure 9-8: Converter/Inverter
+Figure 9-9: Converter/Inverter

-3. Transfer 120 VAC power to the inverter loads (e.g. entertainment system, optional refrigerator) when 120 VAC power is available.
+- Invert 12 VDC power into 120 VAC power when 120 VAC is not available.
+The inverter can create 120 VAC to power the entertainment system (e.g. TVs, Blu-ray player) and an optional residential refrigerator when 120 VAC power is not available. - Transfer 120 VAC power to the inverter loads (e.g. entertainment system, optional refrigerator) when 120 VAC power is available.

 The converter/inverter will transfer or pass 120 VAC power to its loads when plugged into shoreline or running the generator.
 The converter/inverter is conveniently located in one of the compartments located beneath the motorhome.
 Do not store items around the inverter as these items could cause accidental electrical short circuits or obstruct the cooling fan leading to overheating.